solenebernard/solenebernard.github.io/content/blog/blog2/index.md

 ### Cones

 The perception of light is due to photoreceptors cells, called cone and rod cells.
 Rod cells gives low intensity light perception, and cones cells gives high intensity light perception.
-Most humans have three kinds of cones, each sensitive to a different spectrum of lights, and the combination of those three signals analyzed by our brain gives the sensation of light.
+Most humans have three kinds of cones, each sensitive to a different spectrum of lights, and the combination of those three signals analyzed by our brain gives the sensation of color.

 From data collected from http://cvrl.ucl.ac.uk/cones.htm , we can plot the different sensitivy of those three cones, sensitives to either small ($S_S$), medium ($S_M$) or long ($S_L$) wavelenghts.